TryGhost/Casper/README.md

 * Replace `assets/favicon.png` with your own favicon, or remove for the default Ghost favicon.
 * Replace `partials/copyright.hbs` with your own disclaimer.
-* Modify `sidebar-external` with your own external links.
+* Modify `partials/sidebar-external.hbs` with your own external links.
 * After configuration, you may have to restart for all changes to take place.

 ## Copyright & License